 The work described in this paper is related to several areas of research covering requirements, architecture, and design modeling and transformation.
-Our model connector between requirements and architectures was applied to WinWin, an example of a class of techniques that focus on capturing requirements, their tradeoffs, and their refinements in a structured, but not always formal manner [11,12,23,33,39].
+Our model connector between requirements and architectures was applied to WinWin, an example of a class of techniques that focus on capturing requirements, their tradeoffs, and their refinements in a structured, but not always formal manner (Chung et al., 1999; Dardenne et al., 1993; Kazman et al., 1999; Mullery, 1979; Robertson and Robertson, 1999).
 For this reason, even though we have developed and applied our CBSP approach specifically in the context of WinWin, we believe CBSP to be more generally applicable.